tharaka-perera/mini-pos/README.md

 # Cake-Mini-POS [![Build Status](https://travis-ci.com/NuwanTharaka/mini-pos.svg?token=E4PARbYNB2S3y8wFTeCr&branch=develop)](https://travis-ci.com/NuwanTharaka/mini-pos)

-Mini POint of Sale system for restaurants.
+Mini Point of Sale system for restaurants.

 Deployed web applicartion is availble on [cake-mini-pos.herokuapp.com](https://cake-mini-pos.herokuapp.com/)

 ## Quick Overview

+In dedployed version of the app, signin option is disabled on UI (although it is available with API).<br>
+Use following credentials to login

+_Email:`test@test.com`_
+_Password:`test`_

 To run a local version of the web app, clone the repository and run following commands at root of the repository.<br>
 **You’ll need to have Node 8.10.0 or later on your local development machine**